vksoniya/SummaryFeatureFlaskServer/README.md

 To run this as a standalone component, refer section [Using as Standalone Server](#standalone-server)

 ## Integration to BBB
-This feature is implemented an adapted to integrate to the BigBlueButton video conferencing tool.
+This feature is implemented and adapted to integrate to the open source web conferencing system for online learning [BigBlueButton](#https://bigbluebutton.org/).
 Check the config_bbb.txt for further instructions
 The integrated architecture of the BigBlueButton and Summarizer Server is as follows:
 ![Architecture](images/Architecture.png)